henspace/text2lesson/readme.md

 # RapidQandA

+> <span style="font-style: normal; font-size:2em;">⚠️</span> RapidQandA is no longer under development.
+Feel free to use the files and play with the system, but there will be no more updates or bug fixes.

 This application has been designed to take plain text and convert it into quizzes and lessons.
 In this context, a lesson contains information about a particular topic, interspersed with quizzes.